hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-Within a single &lt;COUNTRY-ACTION-UNAVAILABILITY&gt; the &lt;COUNTRY-ACTION-<br />
+Within a single &lt;COUNTRY-ACTION-UNAVAILABILITY&gt; the &lt;COUNTRY-ACTION-
-UNAVAILABILITY.Start date and time&gt; must be prior to the &lt;COUNTRY-ACTION-<br />
-UNAVAILABILITY.End date and time&gt;
+UNAVAILABILITY.Start date and time&gt; must be prior to the &lt;COUNTRY-ACTION- UNAVAILABILITY.End date and time&gt;

 **Technical Description**